Candide23/Quiz/README.md

 QUIZ

-A simple quiz app made with React.
-This project is deployed here
+A simple quiz app made with ReactJs.
+This project is deployed here http://quizap.s3-website.us-east-2.amazonaws.com